ShaunCurtis/Blazr.ModalDialog/readme.md

 ### IModalOptions

-`IModalOptions` defines three ways to pass data into the dialog.
-Implementations are specific to the modal dialog implementation.
+`IModalOptions` defines three ways to pass data to the dialog.
+A modal dialog implementation can use a generic `ModalOptions` or define a specific `IModalOptions`.

 ```csharp
 public interface IModalOptions